mojomojo1/bootkon/docs/labs/5_dataplex.md

 Information like typical data values, data distribution, and null counts can accelerate analysis.
 When combined with data classification, data profiling can detect data classes or sensitive information that, in turn, can enable access control policies.
 Dataplex also uses this information to recommend rules for data quality check and lets you better understand the profile of your data by creating a data profiling scan.

-These are some of the options we will be dealing with when setting up data profiling:
+These are some of the options we will be dealing with when setting up data profiling.

 **Configuration options**: This section describes the configuration options available for running data profiling scans.